Combining Combined Forecasts: a Network Approach: Literature review and contribution

-An important aspect of combining information from various sources is the potential presence of stochastic dependence among them.
-Initial efforts focused on Bayesian approaches for updating forecast combination weights in light of new information from various sources under conditions of statistical dependence.
-Assuming that the vector of forecast errors follows a normal distribution, \cite{winkler1981combining} and \cite{clemen1986combining} developed a Bayesian approach using the conjugate prior for the variance-covariance matrix, represented by an inverted Wishart distribution.
-Subsequent work by \cite{diebold1990use} allowed for the incorporation of the standard normal-gamma conjugate prior, considering a normal regression-based combination method.
-More recently, efforts have been devoted to understanding situations where there is uncertainty about the correlation between sources and how aggregation procedures can be robust to this uncertainty (\cite{arieli2018robust}, \cite{levy2021maximum}, \cite{levy2022combining}).
+An important aspect of combining information from multiple sources concerns the potential presence of dependence across forecasts.
+Early contributions studied Bayesian approaches for updating forecast-combination weights in the presence of such dependence.
+Assuming that the vector of forecast errors follows a normal distribution, \cite{winkler1981combining} and \cite{clemen1985limits, clemen1986combining} developed Bayesian procedures based on conjugate priors for the variance–covariance matrix.
+Subsequent work by \cite{diebold1990use} incorporated the standard normal–gamma conjugate prior in a regression-based combination framework.
+More recently, attention has turned to environments in which the correlation structure across information sources is itself uncertain, and to aggregation procedures that remain robust under such uncertainty \citep{arieli2018robust, levy2021maximum, levy2022combining}.
+This literature highlights that the effectiveness of forecast combination depends not only on the number of forecasts available but also on the dependence structure linking them.

-While the forecast combination literature emphasizes optimal weight determination to minimize forecast errors and mitigate uncertainties, social learning studies focus on the mechanisms driving opinion (or forecast) formation within networks.
-Social networks act as conduits for information transmission, encompassing observations of other agents' decisions and engaging in conversations.
-Consequently, individuals assimilate information from their social environments, influencing their beliefs and, consequently, their forecasts.
-This field of research aims to explore questions related to the impact of initial opinions, the timing of agents' conformity, and the role of network structure in shaping final opinions.
+Dependence across forecasts may also arise because \textit{experts exchange information prior to reporting their forecasts to a decision-maker}, so that the forecasts ultimately combined may already incorporate locally aggregated information.
+Such environments are common in practice, for example when professional forecasters discuss projections before reporting to policy institutions, or when experts exchange views before issuing formal recommendations.